NixImagery/Niximagery/_cameras/afga-isolette.md

 ![](/img/Ilford-Delta-3200-20201127_20114793.jpg)
 **Yester Castle, November 2020** *Ilford Delta 3200, stand developed in Rodinal R09*

+The shutter has three speeds: 1/25s, 1/50s and 1/200s, in addition to a bulb or B setting.
+The aperture runs from f/4.5 to f/32.
+Focusing distance is indicated in feet, with a separate ring indicating depth of field ranges for the selected aperture.

 ## Notes
 I'm thankful to [Camera Wiki](http://camera-wiki.org/wiki/Isolette#Isolette_I) and [Roland and Caroline](http://www.rolandandcaroline.co.uk/isolettei/isolettei.html) for their comprehensive information on this camera.
 Knowing more about the machine is of great technical benefit in operating it, but also brings me closer to it emotionally and aesthetically.